GamesCreed

 Gamebryo

 Developed by Numerical Design Limited, which later became Emergent Game Technologies, Gamebryo was launched in the late 1990s as NetImmerse.
-The engine, which is designed to support games from numerous genres and multiple platforms, is known for its versatility.
+The engine, designed to support games across numerous genres and platforms, is known for its versatility.

 With many developers opting to use Gamebryo, the engine has been further developed to bring new tools and capabilities to studios.
 This has resulted in an extensive suite of tools for tweaking physics, animation, and in-game AI.

-Some of the most popular games built using the engine include internationally enjoyed titles like The Elder Scrolls IV: Oblivion, Fallout 3, Civilization IV, and Warhammer Online: Age of Reckoning.
+Some of the most popular games built on the engine include internationally acclaimed titles such as The Elder Scrolls IV: Oblivion, Fallout 3, Civilization IV, and Warhammer Online: Age of Reckoning.
 Each of these makes incredible use of the engine’s capabilities and showcases its many strengths.

 Battlefield, Frostbite Engine, Gaming Engines